 Looking from the big picture viewpoint, GHS does not change the basic concept of WHMIS.

 DON'T BE FOOLED by those who sound like a Philadelphia Lawyer explaining the GHS changes in language too complicated for the average worker to understand.
-In my opinion, we should keep it at a basic level so that we can all understand.

-Some of the finer details will change like symbols and classifications, but on a high level, WHMIS is and has been always about;
+Some of the finer details will change like symbols and main classifications, but on a high level, WHMIS is and has been always about;

 1-How the materials will harm workers,